What Does it Mean to Be a Senior Developer at SENLA?

 You pay your developers’ salaries and a flat monthly fee for our services.

 Change team size with only one month’s notice.
 Request advanced IT security.
 Travel to our offices to work alongside your software developers or bring them over to your headquarters.

 I'm only looking to find a team asap.
 Can you help?

 Sure!
-We can deploy a team within 10 working days.
+We can deploy a team within 5-10 business days.

 What if I want to scale a team to 15 people?

 We want developers with Agile experience.
-Do you do that?
+Do you have them?